One Day A Week School

 - Individually tailored tutoring hours are available on other days.

 - Students can be set homework.
 This is agreed between teachers, students and parents as part of a personalised learning plan.
-It is up to the students to do it, there is no sanction if they don’t.
+It is up to the students if they do the homework or not.

-- Parents can take holidays with their children whenever they want.
+- Parents are free to take holidays with their children whenever they want.

 - Students can join the group at any time and will be charged pro-rata for the term (from when they join until the end of that term).